charliecalvert/CloudNotes/Assignments/BridgePattern02.md

 must send the file name and path, have the server get it from request.query or request.body, then read it in with fs.readFile (asynch version) and send it back via response.send.

+##User Choice

+When the user clicks on an item in our unordered list, we want to send a request back to the server based on the selection the user made.
+In particular, they click on a file name, and then send a request back to the server for the contents of the file the user selected.

+Ideally, it is safest to keep all the information about filepaths on the server side, and never send it to the client.
+However, at this stage, it is probably okay for us to cheat.
+Here is a hurried explanation of how to keep track of two bits of information in a single list item.

+The file list that we read in has two bits of information per line:

+    "Foo.json": "/home/bcuser/files/Foo.json",

+There is a file name: **Foo.json**.
+There is also the path to the file: **/home/bcuser/files/Foo.json**.
+Here is how to encode both pieces of information in a list item:

+    $.getJSON('/read', fileObject, function(fileList) {
+        var serverData = fileList;
+        for (var file in serverData) {
+            $('#displayList').append('<li data=' + serverData[file] + '>' + file + '</li>');
+        }
+    }).error(function....

+Now the list items in your unordered list look like this:

+    <li data="/home/charlie/Documents/Data/Presidents01.json">President01.json</li>

+When the user clicks on the items, you can retrieve the data like this:

+    function pickFile(event) {
+        var fileName = event.target.innerText;
+        var filePathName = event.target.attributes.data.value;
+    }

+    $("#displayList").click(pickFile);

 ##Test and run